grafana/loki/docs/sources/configuration/_index.md

 # CLI flag: -store.max-chunk-batch-size
 [max_chunk_batch_size: <int> | default = 50]

-# Configures storing index in an Object Store (GCS/S3/Azure/Swift/Filesystem) in
+# Configures storing index in an Object Store
-# the form of boltdb files.
-Required fields only required when boltdb-shipper is
+# (GCS/S3/Azure/Swift/COS/Filesystem) in the form of boltdb files.
+Required
-# defined in config.
+# fields only required when boltdb-shipper is defined in config.
 boltdb_shipper:
   # Directory where ingesters would write index files which would then be
   # uploaded by shipper to configured storage
   # CLI flag: -boltdb.shipper.active-index-directory
   [active_index_directory: <string> | default = ""]

   # Shared store for keeping index files.
-Supported types: gcs, s3, azure,
+Supported types: gcs, s3, azure, cos,
-  # cos, filesystem
+  # filesystem
   # CLI flag: -boltdb.shipper.shared-store
   [shared_store: <string> | default = ""]